mboughaba/vim-lessmess/README.md

 4. This plugin is fully unit tested using [Vader](https://github.com/junegunn/vader.vim)
 5. This running on [Travis CI](https://travis-ci.org/mboughaba/vim-lessmess)
 6. This is actively maintained
+7. More features can be added easily on top of the base we have so far

+:wave: Hey :grey_exclamation: if you like the plugin and find it useful hit :star: